 Since the reworks are minimized and each worker on site is adequately informed about what he would be working upon at a particular phase of construction project, there is better coordination among various disciplines.
 The contractors can easily link this with activities of other disciplines and plan in a logical manner by maximizing the work efficiency of each worker on construction site.

 How a UK Based Architectural Firm has Leveraged 4D BIM Technology

 A UK based architectural firm had challenges of inter-woven building plans at five different levels and modeling exact elements was a huge challenge.
 The technical instructions were in foreign language and MEP drawings lacked dimensions for pipe and systems.

-5D BIM, the next step up from 4D (time scheduling), integrates design with estimating and costing, including generation of quantities, development of rates and overall cost.
+5D BIM, is the next step up from 4D (time scheduling), but furthermore integrates design with estimates such as for and cost, and includes the generation of quantities (BOMs/BOQs), development of rates and overall cost.